louiswol94/pmpro-multiple-currencies/readme.txt

 == Changelog ==

 = 0.0.3 - 2024-05-14 =
-* Tweak: Add support for Invoice and Confirmation pages
+* Tweak: Add support for Invoice and Confirmation pages (props @andrewza for the direction)

 = 0.0.2 - 2022-03-17 =
 * Fix: Undefined index on the symbol array key